Contrastive Cross-domain Recommendation in Matching: Appendix

 \subsubsection{Online Deployment}

-We have deployed CCDR on WeChat Top Stories (a well-known recommendation system widely used by tens of millions of users) for more than three months.
+We have deployed CCDR on WeChat Top Stories (a well-known recommendation system widely used by millions of users) for more than six months.
 In practical systems, the quality, novelty, and diversity of item contents are the dominating factors that strongly impact user experiences.
-Hence, real-world recommendation systems often need to introduce new data sources as cold-start domains to attract users \cite{xie2021hierarchical}.
+Hence, real-world recommendation systems often need to introduce new data sources as cold-start domains to add more contents and attract users.
 CCDR is deployed on the matching module to rapidly retrieve high-quality items.
 The relatively few-shot domain is viewed as the target domain, while other many-shot domains are combined as the source domain.
 We retrieve top $500$ items for each target domain in matching.
 These retrieved items of CCDR are combined with candidates of other domains, and are then fed into the following ranking module for the final display.
-In offline, we spend nearly $8$ hours to train CCDR on $8$ GPUs, which is acceptable for the offline training in real-world large-scale systems.
-CCDR is a straightforward, effective, and efficient industrial implementation for CDR in matching, which can also be easily adopted in other new domains.
+The computation cost is acceptable for the offline daily training in practical systems.
+CCDR is a straightforward, effective, and efficient implementation for CDR in matching, which can also be easily adopted in other new domains.